pasangsherpa/stack-adt/README.md

 #### .size()

-Returns the number of elements in this stack.
+Returns the number of elements in the stack.

 Type: `int`

-number of element in the stack.
+the number of element in the stack.

 ## License